hyogshin/kono-client/README.md

 ## 👥 Team

-**A collaborative 5-member team that successfully delivered a production-grade trading platform in 11 weeks.**
+A collaborative 5 member team that successfully delivered a production-grade trading platform in 11 weeks.

 <table>
   <tr>